-For those still navigating the process, we hope sharing what we learnt may help you.
+For those still navigating the process or about to come up with an NDIS plan of your own, we hope sharing what we learnt may help you.

 Preparing for your NDIS planning meeting

 It’s important to remember the National Disability Insurance Scheme is person-based.
-Your NDIS plan is about the person’s goals and expected outcomes.
+Your NDIS plan is about your goals and expected outcomes.

 Before the meeting, keep notes about your day-to-day schedule.
 You’ll find you do many things without thinking about them and it’s important to include the details in your meeting.
 Keep a record of what you use and spend on items like continence aids.